MetaCommunity/igneous-math/README.md

 **Previous Documentation (1) :**

-The measurement unit, _ohm_, as a standard unit for measurement of quantity of _electrial resistance_, is defined as a derived unit with
+The measurement unit, _ohm_, as a standard unit for measurement of quantity of _electrical resistance_, is defined as a derived unit with
 formulas:

     1 ohm = 1 m^2 kg s^-3 A^-2	[1] p.
 111